Brainfock/Brainfock/README.md

 > 1Ceg8xdYpFmyPgeqqWDBBXVztcuNsWTMpq

 ### Fucking PayPal does not allow to get donations, because it's great to live in Ukraine.
-If you can, please support my metabolism with a few $ via bitcoin or https://streamlabs.com/sergiig
+Fuck PayPal!

 Written in universal JavaScript, NodeJS server with Loopback, ReactJS client with everything.